in-person strings intensive (IPSI)

 Join us for an incredible week of chamber music.

-You’ll learn directly under the incredible Verona Quartet, current Artists-in-Residence at Oberlin College & Conservatory and 2020 recipients of the Cleveland Quartet Award.
-Not only will they coach your group daily, but they’ll also be giving a private concert for all of us to enjoy!
+You’ll learn directly under the incredible Rolston Quartet, 2016 First Prizewinners of the Banff Competition and 2018 Cleveland Quartet Award Recipients.
+Not only will they coach your group daily, but they’ll also be giving a concert for all of us to enjoy!

 Come meet other high-level musicians from around the country, play some fulfilling chamber music, and of course, enjoy lots of sightreading and many late nights.

 Be filled with great music, new friends, and a close community.
-Don’t let this winter be uninspiring!
+Don’t let this summer be uninspiring!

 Safety is our #1 priority and COVID protocols will include testing, temperture checks, and more.